jonas-sk/pine-maastricht/site/content/project/academic-year-2020-21.md

 # Prof. Ajit Sinha on Sraffa's Economics

 In June 2021 the year cumulated in a highlight: Prof. Ajit Sinha, a leading historian of economic thought on Pierro Sraffa, joined us for an online lecture.
-We were honoured to welcome the charming Prof. Sinha, professor of economics at the Thapar School of Liberal Arts and Sciences in Patiala, India.
-The audience was not only introduced to Sraffa's work and Prof. Sinha's interpretation of it but also to the greater economic history of the time.
+We were honoured to welcome the amazing Prof. Sinha, professor of economics at the Thapar School of Liberal Arts and Sciences in Patiala, India.
+The audience was not only introduced to Sraffa's work and Prof. Sinha's interpretation of it but also to the greater history of economic ideas during that time.
 Afterwards, Prof. Sinha took plenty of time to respond to any remaining questions or comments.

 ![](/img/sraffa-lecture.jpg)